 he became known as O. Henry, a former consumptive from South Carolina-William

 Sidney Porter, everybody who knew him called him Bill-lived and worked

 jobs there was with the state's General Land Office.
 At the time the

-record, its external appearance replicates an 11th Century German castle.|
+record, its external appearance replicates an 11th Century German

-in the General Land Office, Porter wrote short
+In addition to working in the General Land Office, Porter wrote short

 and, from time to time, published a tabloid-format sheet of his own,

 which he called The Rolling Stone.
 He wanted to become a major

 player in the publishing business, establishing Austin

 as a literary center, but he didn't have the money.

 In 1894 a Washington, DC based humor weekly came up for sale.
 The

 nation's 'literary elite' as a peer of the early Life (a humorous

 Porter worked on a sheep ranch near Kerrville

 when he first came to Texas and spoke fair 'cowpen Spanish.'
 Part

 of his Land Office job was inspecting state land leased to ranchers.

 One of the ranchers told Porter a story he heard from a pastor

 sought out the pastor and got the story direct.
-While Santa Anna was trying
+While Santa

-to steal the entire payroll for the
+a high-ranking general-decided to steal the entire payroll for the

 by white men, either from Mexico

 or the US, and leave it until an opportunity arose to get out of the

 With seven common soldiers as guards the paymaster started up the